 Congratulations!
-You just bought a new home and you are considering remodeling the out of date kitchen.
+You just bought a new home, and you are considering remodeling the out-of-date kitchen.
 Now please stop and do your family a favor and carefully consider these tips BEFORE you embark on your renovation.

 Due to the euphoria of buying a new home people can rush into renovations that are poorly planned wasting tens of thousands of dollars and sometimes decreasing, instead of increasing, the value of their new home.
 Mistakes arise when new home buyers attempt to finish their construction before they move into the home.
 They mistakenly believe that by rushing they are saving themselves mortgage or rental payments, that will save them money on the overall cost of their renovation.
 In fact, spending extra time planning and getting multiple bids from contractors on the detailed plans you have finalized BEFORE starting the renovation saves money and has other benefits as well.

-Among the benefits of a well planned renovation is that even though the job might begin weeks or months later, because the project is better planned, it is almost always is completed before a hastily planned project.
+Among the benefits of a well-planned renovation is that even though the job might begin weeks or months later, because the project is better planned, it is almost always completed before a hastily planned project.
 The design itself and the kitchen layout is what adds the most value to your home and so working with a talented kitchen design professional is essential.
 Meeting and modifying designs and making changes after discussing the benefits of different possibilities improves your design with each appointment.
-Were you to design your kitchen yourself or let a contractor or architect plan the design without the help of an experienced kitchen designer then the most important aspect of the renovation would lack an expert.
+Were you to design your kitchen yourself or let a contractor or architect plan the design without the help of an experienced kitchen designer, then the most important aspect of the renovation would lack an expert.

 The most misguided decision new homeowners make is to begin ripping out walls and doing demolition with no final plan in mind.
 Without direction, unguided demolition will always create added work for electricians, plumbers, framers, and drywallers later.
 Since the demolition of even the complete interior of a home should never take more than a couple of days, starting demolition simply to appease a novice renovators need to feel that things are progressing is foolish.